Neural-Augmented Kelvinlet for Real-Time Soft Tissue Deformation Modeling: Experiments

+Table \ref{tab:resultsLinearMerged} shows that Kelvinlet priors consistently improve deformation accuracy in the linear regime.
+Across all architectures, residual learning yields roughly 1 to 2 percentage points of DCM improvement, while Kelvinlet regularization adds a further 1 to 2 points, with the largest gain of \textbf{+3.19\%} achieved by the diffeomorphic deformation network.
+PointNet achieves the highest absolute performance, reaching \textbf{96.54\%} DCM in the single grasper setting.
+In contrast, the analytical Kelvinlet alone remains substantially less accurate at \textbf{65.24\%} DCM, highlighting the importance of learned residual corrections.

+As shown in Table~\ref{tab:inferenceTimeTable}, the proposed methods incur negligible runtime overhead.
+Regularized models match the base inference time, while residual variants increase latency by only about 0.1ms.
+Although standalone Kelvinlet inference is extremely fast at \textbf{0.15ms}, its accuracy is insufficient, supporting its role as a prior rather than a predictor.
+Overall, accuracy gains are achieved without sacrificing efficiency.

-Figure~\ref{fig:runtimes} illustrates the trade-off between inference time and accuracy for different models across linear and nonlinear simulations.
-The results indicate that Kelvinlet regularization consistently improves accuracy compared to the base models, as evidenced by the upward shift in solid markers relative to their transparent counterparts.
-However, this enhancement in accuracy does not increase computational cost, maintaining inference times within a comparable range.
-Additionally, models trained on multi-grasper data (black-edged markers) exhibit similar trends to their single-grasper counterparts, suggesting that Kelvinlet regularization generalizes well across different grasping conditions.
-All computations were performed on a single NVIDIA A6000 GPU, ensuring a consistent hardware environment for runtime measurements.
+Figure~\ref{fig:runtimes} illustrates the accuracy versus runtime trade off across linear and nonlinear simulations.
+Kelvinlet regularization consistently improves accuracy relative to the base models, as indicated by the upward shift of solid markers, while maintaining comparable inference times.
+Models trained on multi grasper data follow the same trend, indicating robust generalization across grasping conditions.
+All runtime measurements were obtained on a single NVIDIA A6000 GPU.